Reviewing Custom Truck One Source (CTOS) and Its Rivals

-Custom Truck One Source (NYSE: CTOS) is one of 22 public companies in the “Equipment rental & leasing, not elsewhere classified” industry, but how does it contrast to its rivals?
-We will compare Custom Truck One Source to related businesses based on the strength of its analyst recommendations, dividends, institutional ownership, risk, profitability, earnings and valuation.
+Custom Truck One Source (NYSE: CTOS) is one of 22 publicly-traded companies in the “Equipment rental & leasing, not elsewhere classified” industry, but how does it weigh in compared to its rivals?
+We will compare Custom Truck One Source to related businesses based on the strength of its valuation, institutional ownership, risk, analyst recommendations, profitability, dividends and earnings.

-Custom Truck One Source has a beta of 0.3, indicating that its stock price is 70% less volatile than the S&P 500.
-Comparatively, Custom Truck One Source’s rivals have a beta of 1.46, indicating that their average stock price is 46% more volatile than the S&P 500.

 78.4% of Custom Truck One Source shares are owned by institutional investors.
-Comparatively, 64.8% of shares of all “Equipment rental & leasing, not elsewhere classified” companies are owned by institutional investors.
+Comparatively, 65.1% of shares of all “Equipment rental & leasing, not elsewhere classified” companies are owned by institutional investors.
 26.3% of Custom Truck One Source shares are owned by insiders.
-Comparatively, 11.9% of shares of all “Equipment rental & leasing, not elsewhere classified” companies are owned by insiders.
-Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a stock will outperform the market over the long term.
+Comparatively, 11.7% of shares of all “Equipment rental & leasing, not elsewhere classified” companies are owned by insiders.
+Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a stock is poised for long-term growth.

+Custom Truck One Source has a beta of 0.3, meaning that its share price is 70% less volatile than the S&P 500.
+Comparatively, Custom Truck One Source’s rivals have a beta of 1.46, meaning that their average share price is 46% more volatile than the S&P 500.

 Profitability